tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 .. tip::

-    When you create a new Odoo Online database, the SKR03 is installed by default.
+    When you create a new CoquiAPPs Online database, the SKR03 is installed by default.

 German Accounting Reports
 =========================

-Here is the list of German-specific reports available on Odoo Enterprise:
+Here is the list of German-specific reports available on CoquiAPPs Enterprise:

 - Balance Sheet
 - Profit & Loss
 - Tax Report (Umsatzsteuervoranmeldung)
 - Partner VAT Intra

-Export from Odoo to Datev
+Export from CoquiAPPs to Datev
 =========================

-It is possible to export your accounting entries from Odoo to Datev.
-To be able to use this feature, the german accounting localization needs to be installed on your Odoo Enterprise database.
+It is possible to export your accounting entries from CoquiAPPs to Datev.
+To be able to use this feature, the german accounting localization needs to be installed on your CoquiAPPs Enterprise database.
 Then you can go in :menuselection:`Accounting --> Reporting --> General Ledger` then click on the **Export Datev (csv)** button.